kristijanhusak/vim-js-file-import/README.md

 MyButton [F] [jsx]
 ```

-This is enabled by default (only for javascript syntax).
+This is enabled by default (only for javascript and typescript syntax).
 To disable this option, add this to your vimrc:
 ```vimL
 let g:deoplete_strip_file_extension = 0
 ```